NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

+- non-animated parameters should be master/slave-able too

+- file knobs should be master/slave-able too.
+A string/inputfile/outputfile should be slaveable to any string/inputfile/outputfile parameter (all these types are compatible).
+For example, a reader could follow a writer in the graph and should re-read the file that was written just above.
+This is necessary for external script nodes.

 - black borders around the viewer when zooming out and multithreading is disabled

 - RenderROI is called when disabling the viewer ROI, is it normal?

+- Check why TuttleOFX's generators (e.g. ColorBars) have this strange behaviour when changing the "channel" parameter

+- File Dialog: in plugins with a list of supported formats, only these formats should appear in the default filter (reader) or the pulldown menu (write)

+- File Dialog: in a writer that supports a given format (e.g. pfm), selecting a file with this extension doesn't change the "File type" pulldown (whereas changing the filename in the text entry does)

 - File dialog: the file list should be a few pixels wider, so that the horizontal scrollbar does not appear.